vegaprotocol/documentation/docs/concepts/assets/deposits-withdrawals.md

 Only assets that have been proposed and enacted through governance can be used on the Vega network.

 To use assets on the Vega network, for example to take part in markets, you'll need to deposit them:
-* The assets need to be available in an Ethereum wallet that you have access to
+* The assets need to be available in a web3 wallet that you have access to
-* You'll need to approve the deposit to the Ethereum network, which gives the Vega bridge access to that asset in your Ethereum wallet
+* You'll need to approve the deposit to the Ethereum network, which gives the Vega bridge access to that asset in your web3 wallet
 * After approving, choose an amount to deposit.
 This deposit will have to accepted on the Ethereum network and the Vega network before the assets can be used